 We are dedicated to fulfilling equal opportunity commitments in all decisions regarding all employment actions and at all levels of employment.
-In partnership with the Company's Human Resources organization, the Company's Equal Employment Opportunity Officer ensures that the applicable policy and procedures are appropriately established, implemented and disseminated, including those prohibiting discrimination, harassment, bullying and/or retaliation.
+In partnership with our Human Resources organization, our Equal Employment Opportunity Officer ensures that the applicable policy and procedures are appropriately established, implemented and disseminated, including those prohibiting discrimination, harassment, bullying and/or retaliation.

-To learn more about Engagement, Equity, Inclusion and Diversity at Allegion, please see our website at www.allegion.com under the heading, "About Allegion - Corporate Social Responsibility & ESG."
+To learn more about Engagement, Equity, Inclusion and Diversity at Allegion, including our EEO-1 report for 2020 demographic data, please see our website at www.allegion.com/ESG, with more details listed under the "Social" page.